milesway/MACS_Converter/README.md

 * **Code** in this repository—MIT.
 * **Dataset** Refer the original MACS distribution.
-  This project **does not redistribute audio**; it only restructures publicly available metadata.
+*  This project is only a restruction of publicly available dataset.

 ---